gi-ba-bu/api_test/README.md

 # NODE BOOKS ADMIN
+---

+## ON ROUTING AND API SERVERS

-This is an exercise on setting up basic routing using **express** in a node runtime environment.
+This repo contains an example of setting up basic routing using **express** in a node runtime environment.

 Routing determines how an application responds to a client request.
 The response depends on the **path**, **request** and **method** (of answering the request) used as follows: